 1. Plant a tree for Safety

-3. Plant a Tree for Aesthetics
+2. Plant a Tree for Aesthetics

-Just like in flower arranging, architecture, or most design disciplines, scale, color and shape are important considerations.
-There is a big difference between an oak tree and an apple tree.
-(Small and prunable vs huge and imposing, obvious flowers vs obvious acorns, open habit vs dense, different shapes, etc.) Every tree has its characteristics, and you should choose based on the fullest set of facts, considering how it will enhance your landscape.
+There is a big difference between an apple tree and a tiny forest of oak trees.
+Small and prunable vs huge and imposing, obvious flowers vs. obvious acorns, open habit vs. dense, different shapes, etc. Every tree has its characteristics, and you should choose based on the fullest set of facts, considering how it will enhance your landscape.

-4. Plant a Tree to create an ecosystem
+4. A Tree benefits an ecosystem

 5. Plant a Tree for Energy Efficiency

-Think about where the sun hits your home.
-A well placed tree can reduce home heating and cooling costs.
-Deciduous trees placed to the southeast, south and southwest areas of your house can provide considerable shade and natural cooling during the summer.
-In the winter these same trees will lose their leaves and the sun will shine through to warm the house.
-Planting evergreen trees to the North and Northwest of your home can help to block winter winds by changing wind patterns over or around the building.
+Planting evergreen trees to the North and Northwest of your home can help block winter winds by changing wind patterns over or around the building.
 These effects have been shown to reduce energy costs by 30 percent or more.

 6. Plant a Tree for Stress Relief

 Did you know that studies have shown that 5 minutes of looking at a tree reduces your blood pressure and muscle tension?
-So plant your tree where you can see it when you need to.

 7. Plant a Tree for Posterity

 I’ve been trying to convey to my children that their adored pop idols are remarkably fleeting.
 As are all the things that they have and do.
 But by planting a tree, anyone can make an enduring mark.
+Support and help grow a community tree.
+Choose trees that will help create leafy streets.
+Larger trees and tiny forests might seem paradoxical to urban settings, but in fact, they are one of the best strategies for combating climate change (with the reduction of pollutant gases like carbon monoxide, sulfur dioxide, nitrogen dioxide, and nitrogen oxides).

 Learn more: Find out when your local Arbor day is celebrated.